-The Android mobile phone application is the ScreenTime parental control application from ScreenTime Labs.
-14 This application allows me to track the amount of time that participants spend on all applications on their phone as well as the exact times they're on the applications.
-For instance, it tells me that a participant has spent 30 minutes on Instagram today as well as the time periods when they were on the application and the duration of each of these sessions.
-Furthermore, it allows me to restrict both applications and websites so that I can completely restrict usage of a service on the phone.
-15 This application is only able to collect time usage data on Android, which is why I only recruit Android users.
+The Android mobile phone application is the ScreenTime parental control application from ScreenTime Labs.13 This application allows me to track the amount of time that participants spend on all applications on their phone, the exact times they're on the applications, and the set of installed applications on the phone.14 Furthermore, it allows me to restrict both applications and websites so that I can completely restrict usage of a service.15 This application is only able to collect time usage data on Android, which is why I only recruit Android users.
+I pair the data with manually collected data on the category of each application pulled from the Google Play Store.